 - Distinctive looks, especially with two-tone paint

-- Sharp handling not compromised by loss of roof
+- Sharp handling not compromised by open top

 - Options can bump up the price

 - Not a full convertible